HB9HUS/notes-on-learning-cw/README.md

 ### What is there to learn
 When starting to learn CW, you are probably not aware, that there are many different things that you can learn.
 These are:
 - Receiving CW:
 Receiving CW is the hard part of being a CW operator.
-Starting with the letters
+Starting with the letters, you will continue to learn longer words and sentences.
 - Sending CW:
 Sending is much easier than receiving.
+Still you need to practice it to get your fingers to make the right movements.
+You need to decide on a key you want to use.
 - Procedures:
-Being a CW operator includes not only sending and receiving the letters and words in CW but many procedural things such as abbreviations or QSO formats.
+Being a CW operator includes not only sending and receiving the letters and words in CW but other things such as abbreviations, Q-Codes and different QSO formats.

 I will try to describe the different points in the following chapters.